lualparedes/frontend-methodology/README.md

 }
 ```

-### Specifications
+### Specializations

-Specifications are modifiers that have a semantic meaning.
+Specializations are modifiers that have a semantic meaning.
 They follow the BEM convention for modifiers, and the styles of the superclass are inherited using an @extend directive (to avoid having to write the parent class in the HTML selector).

 ```scss
 .btn {